haseebrj17/website/docs/how-to-use/http-api.md

 ## Versioning

-You can set the version in the URL to be guaranteed to have an identical avatar even after updates.
+You can set the version in the URL.
 Just replace the `6.x` from the previous examples with the one you want.

 | Version | Termination\* |
 | ------- | ------------: |